j3sq/prrt/README.md

 - [matplotlib][]
 - [SortedDict][]

-Most scintific python distributions have these packages bundled already.
+Most scientific python distributions have these packages bundled already.
 This work is developed using [Anaconda][]

 ## Usage: